snowch/draft-blog-cloudant-offline-first-patterns/draft_part1.md

 Cloudant Offline-first Patterns - Part 1

-Note: view raw document source for comments.
 ============

+*Note: view the raw document source for review comments.*

 Offline-first applications provide a better, faster user experience — both offline and online — by storing and accessing data locally and then synchronizing this data with the cloud when an Internet connection is available.